Márcio Amoroso: International career

 Amoroso scored 9 goals in 19 appearances for Brazil between 1995 and 2003.
 He made his debut in a 5–0 win over Chile, and was later a member of the squad that won the 1999 Copa América.

 Individual

 Aris Thessaloniki was Amoroso's 12th club in six countries.
 He won 20 trophies and personal awards, including the Copa América with Brazil and both the FIFA Club World Championship and Copa Libertadores with São Paulo.
 He has also played for Verdy Kawasaki, Flamengo, Udinese, Parma, Borussia Dortmund, Málaga, Milan, Corinthians, Grêmio and Guarani which was his last club.

 Amoroso was the top scorer in three national championships, and broke the Bundesliga transfer record when he moved to Borussia Dortmund from Parma in the middle of 2001.

+Personal life

+Amoroso is of Italian descent through his mother.
+He is the nephew of the footballer José Amoroso Filho.